reer-ide/rhino_mcp/README.md

 - "Create a cube at the origin"
 - "Get all layers in the Rhino document"
 - "Execute this Python code in Rhino: ..."
+- "Can you tell me the dimension of the wall I selected in Rhino?"
+- "Help me calculate the surface area of the selected floor in Rhino"
 - ...

 ## Contributing